art-abdulwadud/django-phonelands/README.md

 sudo -u postgres psql
 ```

 and you'll enter the postgres shell.
-Now create a new user
+Now create a new password

 ```
-\password newuser
+\password postgres
 ```

-As soon as you enter this, it will prompt you to create a new password for this new user.
+As soon as you enter this, it will prompt you to create a new password.
-Create a database and reference it this user
+Create a database

 ```
-CREATE DATABASE newdb OWNER newuser;
+CREATE DATABASE newdb;
 ```

 Note: Remember to end this statement with a semi-colon